 Culture is one of the things which brings tourists to London.
 All the new Covid-19 vaccines will enable the world to open up again.

-The Eastbank, a big piece of which runs in a line northeast from the London Aquatics Centre, is a £1.1 billion investment bringing 10,000 students and 2,500 jobs.
+The Eastbank, a big piece of which runs in a line northwest from the London Aquatics Centre, is a £1.1 billion investment bringing 10,000 students and 2,500 jobs.
 By 2023 it will be providing a new home for the BBC Symphony Orchestra, and a new V&A museum in partnership with the Smithsonian Institution.
 The London College of Fashion are moving here and Sadler’s Wells are setting up a new dance theatre.